Affordable divorce in Chicago, Illinois. Is it possible? What does a divorce cost in Chicago, Illinois?

 The maintenance will be ongoing until it terminates based on a complicated formula which is determined by the length of the marriage before the filing of the petition for dissolution.

-After maintenance is determined, child support is then calculated based on the two parties’ incomes which include deducting the maintenance payments from the payor and adding the maintenance payments to the payee’s income.
+After maintenance is determined, child support is calculated based on the two parties’ incomes including deducting the maintenance payments from the payor and adding the maintenance payments to the payee’s income.

 Then, any non-basic expense for the children shall typically be split 50/50.

-It is completely conceivable that between maintenance, child support and child expenses that the supporting spouse could pay over 50% of his or her income to the supported spouse.
+It is entirely conceivable that between maintenance, child support and child expenses the supporting spouse could pay over 50% of their income to the supported spouse.

 Living on less